vojtechkral/microfunge/readme.md

 While being a C++ source, the microfunge.cpp file is also a fully working BeFunge-93 quine program.

-Even though it's so minimalist, it should be reasonablyfast and standard-compliant.
+Even though it's minimalist, it should be reasonably fast and standard-compliant.

 MicroFunge requires a fairly recent C++ compiler - some C++11 features are used.